-The Texas A&M University System (TAMUS) National Laboratories Office (NLO) has developed a multi-element program to help the Texas A&M System researchers:
+The Texas A&M University System (TAMUS) National Laboratories Office (NLO) has developed a multi-element program to help TAMUS researchers:

-The goal is to increase the number and depth of research collaborations that benefit the A&M System, LANL, and the individuals involved.
-A key strategy toward that goal is to encourage the Texas A&M System’s researchers to spend time at LANL and learn about the laboratory’s missions that are supported by research in their areas of interest.
-Spending time at LANL, establishing relationships with its staff, and learning about its missions and key unsolved problems greatly increase the likelihood of long-term funded collaborations that benefit all parties.
+The goal of this program is to increase the number and depth of research collaborations that benefit the TAMUS, LANL and the individuals involved.
+A key strategy toward that goal is to encourage and enable TAMUS researchers to spend time with LANL researchers and learn about LANL missions that are supported by research in their areas of interest.
+The time spent establishing relationships with LANL staff and learning about its missions and unsolved problems greatly increase the likelihood of long-term funded collaborations that benefit all parties.

 Elements of the program

-Exploration mini-grants are designed for the Texas A&M System researchers who have the skills, knowledge, and interest to develop long-term collaborative ties with LANL researchers but do not already have such ties.
-A typical exploration mini-grant would pay travel costs for a Texas A&M System researcher to visit one or more LANL researchers to see if there is mutual interest in pursuing a long-term collaboration.
+Exploration mini-grants are designed for TAMUS researchers who have the skills, knowledge and interest to develop long-term collaborative ties with LANL researchers but do not already have such ties.
+A typical mini-grant would pay travel costs for a TAMUS researcher to visit one or more LANL researchers to determine if there is mutual interest in pursuing a long-term collaboration.

-Development fellowships are designed for A&M System researchers who have the skills, knowledge, and interest to develop long-term collaborative ties with LANL researchers and have already identified one or more LANL collaborators who are willing and able to engage in collaborative research.
-A typical development fellowship would fund up to 1.5 months of salary for the Texas A&M System researcher to work with the LANL collaborator(s) to write a joint proposal or joint research publication.
+Development fellowships are designed for TAMUS researchers who have the skills, knowledge and interest to develop long-term collaborative ties with LANL researchers and have already identified one or more LANL collaborators who are willing and able to engage in collaborative research.
+A typical development fellowship would fund up to 1.5 months of salary for the TAMUS researcher to work with the LANL collaborator(s) to write a joint proposal or research publication.

-Research projects are designed for A&M System researchers who have mature collaborative ties with LANL collaborator(s) and have identified research topics suitable for joint effort and joint funding from the A&M System and LANL.
-A typical research project would fund one month per year of the researcher’s salary plus the stipend, tuition, and fees for one graduate student, for four years.
+Research projects are designed for TAMUS researchers who have established ties with LANL collaborator(s) and identified research topics suitable for joint effort and funding from the TAMUS and LANL.
+A typical research project would provide funding for four years.
+Funding would include one month per year of the researcher’s salary plus a stipend, tuition and fees for one graduate student.
 A LANL collaborator would typically serve on the graduate student’s committee.

-Long-term relationships can be formalized for A&M System researchers with whom long-term engagement is of strategic interest to LANL.
-This could take the form of a joint appointment of indefinite duration, under which LANL funds a portion of the A&M System researcher’s time each year and the researcher spends significant time working on problems of interest to LANL.
+Long-term relationships can be formalized for TAMUS researchers with whom long-term engagement is of strategic interest to LANL.
+This could take the form of a joint appointment of indefinite duration, under which LANL funds a portion of the TAMUS researcher’s time each year and the researcher spends significant time working on problems of interest to LANL.